greenriver/hmis-warehouse/docs/adr/0003-warehouse-frontend-modernization.md

 The warehouse currently uses Bootstrap 4.x as the primary component library and jQuery/Stimulus for client-side behaviors.
 This presents several challenges and opportunities for modernization:

-Current Challenges:
+**Current Challenges:**
 - Bootstrap 4.x has reached end-of-life and is no longer maintained
 - Codebase contains significant repeated code due to limited component reuse
+- Interface is somewhat inconsistent due to lack of re-usable components
 - Large number of forms and CRUD interfaces need ongoing support
 - Accessibility requirements need to be addressed systematically

-Technical Environment:
+- Currently using several approaches to asset management (sprockets and jsbundling)
+- CSS and javascript lacks consistent architecture

+**Technical Environment:**
 - Need to maintain and improve large number of existing interfaces in the warehouse
-- Rails 8 is recommends "Hotwire" which seems to be:
-  - Turbo Drive/Frames for responsive page loads
-  - Websockets/ActionCable for real-time updates
-  - Stimulus as a framework
+- Rails 8 recommends using 'Hotwire,' a suite of tools including Turbo Drive/Frames for responsive page loads, Websockets/ActionCable for real-time updates, and Stimulus as a JavaScript framework.
 - HMIS interfaces are implemented React/MUI on the HMIS
 - Complete re-implementation of rails interfaces in React would be cost-prohibitive
 - View components are not currently utilized but represent a potential solution to improve modularity